nicholasayam/Digital-CV/README.md

 ***

 ## 🏆 Competitions and Events

+**Law-Related**
+{: .label .label-purple }

+- **Participant**, WongPartnership International Commercial Arbitration Moot (ICAM)
+  - Utilised this opportunity to work on my advocacy and attain actionable feedback from senior lawyers.

+- **Participant (Student Mediator)**, MediateGuru's 5th Virtual International Mediation Competition 2025
+  - Entered an international mediation competition representing NUS as a student mediator.

+- **Participant**, TSMP Moot & Mingle 2025
+  - Registered as a team of 2 to moot against a case on misrepresentation.
+Despite this being my first experience with mooting, I remained elated and encouraged to cultivate good mooting practices, as advised by the experienced lawyers at TSMP.

+- **Participant**, SAL-Microsoft Prompt Engineering Competition 2024
+  - Engineered a structured legal prompt to tackle a hypothetical situation.
+Such prompts must align with legal practices' standards to avoid biased AI outputs, such as hallucinations, while delivering the optimal output.

   **Internship Related (SP) - M-TAG**
 {: .label .label-purple }

 - **Champion**, of Singapore Computer Society (SCS) [Splash Awards 2021](https://www.scs.org.sg/awards/splash/2021/announcements)
-  - Competed nationally against 72 tertiary teams to create an innovative tech solution (enhancing upon my final year project) using digital intelligence and cloud that will transform Singapore in a post-pandemic world.
+  - Competed nationally against 72 tertiary teams to create an innovative tech solution (building upon my final year project) using digital intelligence and cloud that will transform Singapore in a post-pandemic world.
  - **Semi-Finalist**, of [Techblazer Student Awards 2021](https://techblazerawards.sg/Awards)
    - Competed nationally in the student category to attain the highest accolade for tech innovation.
 Award presented by Infocommunications Media Development Authority (IMDA) and SGTech.
  - **Nominated**, for [International ICT Innovative Service Awards 2021](https://innoserve.tca.org.tw/en/about_contest.aspx) (InnoServe Awards)
    - Nominated among international teams for the Innoserve Awards based on the project's viability and novelty!
  - **Presenter**, Singapore General Hospital SGH200 Learning Fiesta
    - Demonstration for Final Year Project (FYP) to healthcare leaders.

-**Law-Related**
-{: .label .label-purple }

-- **Student Ambassador (Office of Student Affairs)**, National University of Singapore
-  - Volunteered to promote NUS Faculty of Law and answer queries over various events such as NUS Open House 2025, NUS Law Webinar (for Polytechnics) 2025/2026

-- **Participant (Student Mediator)**, MediateGuru's 5th Virtual International Mediation Competition 2025
-  - Entered an international mediation competition representing NUS as a student mediator.

-- **Participant**, TSMP Moot & Mingle 2025
-  - Registered as a team of 2 to moot against a case on misrepresentation.
-Despite this competition being my first experience to mooting, I remained elated and encouraged to cultivate the good mooting practices as advised by the experienced lawyers at TSMP.

-- **Participant**, SAL-Microsoft Prompt Engineering Competition 2024
-  - Engineered a structured legal prompt to tackle a hypothetical situation.
-Such prompts must align with legal practices' standards to avoid biased AI outputs such as hallucinations while delivering the most optimum output.

 **Others**
 {: .label .label-purple }